-There’s a lot of different detox cleanses out there: Sugar-detox, Juicing, etc. All a detox is, is an elimination diet.
-For me personally I knew I couldn’t just straight juice, nor do I think it’s necessary because of all the fiber you’ll be missing in your diet.
+Unless your liver and kidney are in really poor health, detoxes aren’t necessary.
+All a ‘detox’ is, is an elimination diet — swapping the bad out for the good.
+What about juice cleanses?…Not necessary because of all the fiber you’ll be missing in your diet.
 I’m always weary of drastic diets that call for you to restrict yourself or your caloric intake to such extremes.
-I ate solid foods, along with juicing, and I ate often.
+During my elimination diet, I ate whole foods in their natural state, juiced in between meals, and I ate often.

-Detox cleanses are meant to be short term about 7 to 21 days.
-Since mine was an allergy elimination diet, I did mine for 60 days.
+Since I went on an immunocalm elimination diet, I did mine for 60 days.
 I also have an autoimmune disease, so naturally it took longer for my immune system to calm down.
 I don’t expect anyone should have the need to go for as long as I did.
 So good news for you is 3 weeks max should get you to optimal level.

-Should you do a 7, 14, or 21 day detox?
+Should you do a 21 day detox?
 Well that really is up to you and how much you think you can handle.
 You’ll certainly see results in 1 week, but some of my best results came in week 3, so stick it out if you can.
 That being said, after the detox you’ll have to make some long-term adjustments to your eating habits to keep you still firing on all cylinders.
-Some foods excluded during the detox can be introduced back in moderation, but some should really just be avoided.
+Some foods excluded during this time can be introduced back in moderation, but some should really just be avoided.
 I’ll go into long-term maintenance in another post.
 Let’s just focus on getting started!

 Step 1: Start off with a baseline